 $ git push origin --delete <branchname>

-- To delete the local branch, switch to the master branch in RStudio and then type the following in the terminal:
+- To delete the local branch, switch to the main branch in RStudio and then type the following in the terminal:

 $ git branch -d branchname